owickstrom/wickstrom.tech/src/posts/2025-10-24-error-reporting-linear-temporal-logic.md

 ```

 This makes it much easier to construct readable sentences, in addition to
-another important upside.
-The NNF representation is the one used by the
+another important upside which I'll get to in a second.
+The NNF representation
-evaluator internally.
+is the one used by the evaluator internally.

 Next, the `eval` function takes an `Atom::State` and a `Formula`, and produces a
 `Value`: